Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 Medications

-• Dopaminergic agents can help decrease motion in your legs
+• Dopaminergic agents can help decrease motion in your legs.

-• Sleep aids and muscle relaxants such as benzodiazepines can help you relax and sleep better
+• Sleep aids and muscle relaxants such as benzodiazepines can help you relax and sleep better.

+Though there is no cure for restless leg syndrome, managing the symptoms will provide relief.
 For treatment options, it is best to consult your doctors to see what treatment and/or medications would be appropriate for you!

 Discover Award-Winning Neurorehab Tools